CammiePone/Planning-Docs/Arcanus.md

   - [ ] Turn Ally (Complex)
     - Makes hostile mobs allies, making them fight for you.
 - [ ] Specialist Spells
-  - [ ] Temporal Dissociation
+  - [ ] Temporal Dissociation (Unique)
     - Stops time for all entities and block entities in a localised area around the caster.
-  - [ ] Spacial Dislocation
+  - [ ] Spacial Dislocation (Unique)
     - Places the player on another spacial plane, effectively becoming ethereal.
-  - [ ] Wishing Star
+  - [ ] Wishing Star (Unique)
     - Upon casting, the player will be given 3 tasks to complete.
 Failure may result in death and loss of items, but succeeding will allow the player to make a wish from a pre-defined list.
 The more valuable the wish, the harder subsequent tasks become for anyone who casts the spell.
-  - [ ] Perfection
+  - [ ] Perfection (Unique)
     - Gain temporary total proficiency with all 5 spell categories.
+  - [ ] Impersonate (Simple)
+    - Take the appearance of another player, including appearing as if you're wearing the same gear that they are wearing.
+  - [ ] Arcane Binding (Intricate)
+    - Lets you link yourself to another player, giving you both large buffs but forces you to physically be within a certain distance of each other.
-  - [ ] Pocket Dimension
+  - [ ] Pocket Dimension (Complex)
     - Creates a hole in space, sucking all nearby entities into a pocket dimension.
-  - [ ] Arcane Binding
-    - Lets you link yourself to another player, giving you both large buffs but forces you to physically be within a certain distance of each other.
-  - [ ] Impersonate
-    - Take the appearance of another player, including appearing as if you're wearing the same gear that they are wearing.

 ## Cults
+- [ ] Cults are groups of mages who formed around ancient Gemstone Tablets, tied to certain Specialist spells, making them the only source of these Specialist spells in the world.
+- [ ] The player can join up with one, but not all four, of these cults during any given playthrough, though they will learn of any cult's domain before being given the choice of joining.
+However, joining a cult will make the remaining 3 cults hostile towards the player.
+- [ ] Once the player's reputation is sufficiently high enough with a given cult, that cult will allow the player to learn their unique spell.
+- [ ] There are 4 cults that can be interacted with in the world.
+They are:
   - [ ] **Cult of The North**
     - [ ] Spawns at (x: -512 to 512, z: -3072 to -4096)
-  - [ ] Guards a Gemstone Slate made of Diamond
+    - [ ] Guards a Gemstone Tablet made of Diamond
     - [ ] They are the masters of Temporal Dissociation and are the only way to obtain the spell
   - [ ] **Cult of The South**
     - [ ] Spawns at (x: -512 to 512, z: 3072 to 4096)
-  - [ ] Guards a Gemstone Slate msde of Quartz
+    - [ ] Guards a Gemstone Tablet msde of Quartz
     - [ ] They are the masters of Spacial Dislocation and are the only way to obtain the spell
   - [ ] **Cult of The East**
     - [ ] Spawns at (x: 3072 to 4096, z: -512 to 512)
-  - [ ] Guards a Gemstone Slate made of Amethyst
+    - [ ] Guards a Gemstone Tablet made of Amethyst
     - [ ] They are the masters of Wishing Star and are the only way to obtain the spell
   - [ ] **Cult of The West**
     - [ ] Spawns at (x: -3072 to -4096, z: -512 to 512)
-  - [ ] Guards a Gemstone Slate made of Emerald
+    - [ ] Guards a Gemstone Tablet made of Emerald
     - [ ] They are the masters of Perfection and are the only way to obtain the spell

 ## Trinkets
 - [ ] Potion Belt